shitcoinsociety/.github/profile/README.md

 # Welcome to the Shitcoin Society

-We're trying to build the world's largest open-source crypto MLM platform, complete with a built-in trading engine.
+We're on a mission to build the world's awesomest open-source trading platform.
 You can follow its development on [Twitch](https://twitch.tv/buhrmidevelops) and [YouTube](https://youtube.com/@buhrmidevelops/streams).

 If you're looking for the code from the streams, you can find that here: https://github.com/shitcoinsociety/platform